 Hope you got the basic idea about VDI and IMG files.
 Now, let us see how to convert IMG file to VDI file using VirtualBox.

-Convert IMG File To VDI File Using Oracle VirtualBox
+Convert IMG file to VDI file with Oracle VirtualBox

 You must install Oracle VirtualBox before starting to convert the IMG files.
 Oracle VirtualBox is a cross-platform virtualization software.
-It is available in the default repositories of modern GNU/Linux operating systems.
+It is available in the default repositories of many GNU/Linux operating systems.

-Once VirtualBox installed, go to the location where you have the IMG file.
+Once VirtualBox installed, go to the location where you have downloaded the IMG file.

 The syntax to convert a IMG file to VDI file is: